 For restaurants, this means making sure that your decor creates the right atmosphere to match your style and cuisine, treating your guests to the experience they’re looking for.
 There are a lot of ways that you can go about doing this, but one of the most important points to focus on is the materials you use.

-Natural wood is one of the most sought after materials for all styles of interior design, and in all types of buildings from commercial to residential.
-Wood is versatile, warm, inviting, and can be more eco-friendly than many materials currently on the market.
+Reclaimed wood is one of the most sought after natural materials for all styles of interior design, and in all types of buildings from commercial to residential.
+Reclaimed wood is versatile, warm, inviting, and can be more eco-friendly than many materials currently on the market.

-Beyond these factors, though, there are several other benefits that natural wood brings to any interior design, including restaurants.
+Beyond these factors, though, there are several other benefits of using reclaimed wood for commercial design, including restaurant furniture and decor ideas.

 Wood brings visual diversity to a room, which is important when creating a diverse interior design that isn’t busy or cluttered.
 With wood, you can incorporate several tones just from the grain alone, or by mixing and matching wood types and colors.
 This creates depth but doesn’t overwhelm the space, so it makes a nice background for whatever you intend to include in your design scheme.

-Restaurants of all types have a number of opportunities for including wood in the interior design.
-From the walls to the tables, take a look at these 11 ways you can include wood in your restaurant interiors.
+Restaurants of all types have a number of decor ideas for including wood in the interior design.
+From the walls to the tables, take a look at these 11 design trends that can be incorporated into your unique restaurant, coffee shop, and bistro interiors.

 1. Wall Paneling

-If you keep your tables visible in the restaurant, they’re an excellent place to show off some beautiful natural wood.
+If you keep your tables visible in the restaurant, they’re an excellent place to show off some beautiful natural woodwork.
 The grain and color variation in wood adds richness to the design and gives your guests something to look at while waiting for their food.
-This small touch of wood in the design helps warm up the entire space.
+This small touch of wood in the restaurant interior design helps warm up the entire space.

 Have a focal point like a bar or a brick oven you want to show off?
 Consider using natural wood wall panels to create a frame for the space.
 These reclaimed wood panels have a deep, rich patina to them that complements the lighting in the restaurant.
 They make an eye-catching focal point around the ovens, easily helping to draw people’s attention.